 Step7: Building Digital Marketing Activities Plan

 Indeed, no business plan goes exactly as expected.
-There are going to be changes, and that's fine.
+There are going to change, and that's fine.
 You need to continuously monitor and track your activities and see what kind of reactions you should do and adjust.